grovetools/grove-gemini/docs/02-examples.md

     ```

 2.  **Run the request:**
-    This command uses the `-f` flag to read the prompt from `prompt.md`, specifies a model with `-m`, and saves the generated code to `main.go` using the `-o` flag.
+    This command uses the `-f` flag to read the prompt from `prompt.md` and saves the generated code to `main.go` using the `-o` flag.

     ```bash
-    gemapi request -f prompt.md -o main.go -m gemini-1.5-flash-latest
+    gemapi request -f prompt.md -o main.go -m gemini-2.0-flash
     ```

 3.  **Verify the output:**